mackerelio/documents/content/docs/entry/integrations/aws/apigateway.md

 <a href="https://mackerel.io/docs/entry/integrations/aws">AWS Integration</a>

 ## Obtaining metrics
 The metrics obtainable with AWS Integration's API Gateway support are as follows.
-For `Metric` explanations, refer to the <a href="https://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-metrics-and-dimensions.html" target="_blank">AWS help page</a>.
+For `Metric` explanations, refer to the AWS help pages.

+- <a href="https://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-metrics-and-dimensions.html" target="_blank">Amazon API Gateway Dimensions and Metrics (REST)</a>
+- <a href="https://docs.aws.amazon.com/apigateway/latest/developerguide/apigateway-websocket-api-logging.html" target="_blank">Monitor WebSocket API Execution with CloudWatch</a>

+### REST

 The maximum number of metrics obtainable is 11.